vnsny-bia/VisitContactTrace/README.md

 # VisitContactTrace

 This application is designed to conduct contact tracing on healthcare encounter data with a specific focus on providers of community-based healthcare delivery services.
-In a community-based healthcare system, patients are typically homebound and are visited at home by healthcare providers, meaning that while direct contact occurs between patients and visit staff, very little to no direct contact would occur between patients.
-This is in direct contrast with facility-based healthcare (e.g. hospitals, clinics) where patients travel to a central location that serves several patients at a time, and thus direct contact can occur between patients and staff as well as patient-to-patient.
+In a community-based healthcare system, patients typically are homebound and are visited at home by healthcare providers.
+Thus, while direct contact occurs between patients and visit staff, there is no direct contact between patients.
+This is in contrast with facility-based healthcare (e.g. hospitals, clinics) settings, where patients travel to a central geographic location at which healthcare services are delivered to several patients at a time, and where direct patient-to-patient, patient-to-staff, and staff-to-staff contact can occur.
 The VisitContactTrace application allows the user to load and query their visit data in order to:

-* explore how infectious diseases may spread within their visit-based service delivery model if appropriate precautions are not in place;
+* explore how infectious disease might spread within a visit-based service delivery model if appropriate precautions are not in place;

 * conduct visit-based contact tracing of the primary, secondary, and tertiary contacts of an "index" patient or visit staff member whose disease status is known to the user.

 This application **does not suggest causality** or confirm disease transmission routes.
-Rather, it provides a means to explore how infectious diseases may spread expotentially among patients and visit staff if precautions are not put into place in a visit-based service delivery model such as a community-based healthcare setting.
+Rather, it provides a means to explore how infectious disease may spread expotentially among patients and visit staff if precautions are not put into place in a visit-based service delivery model such as a community-based healthcare setting.

 <img src="./inst/www/VNSNYCT-hexsticker.png" width="150" align="right"/>

 The VisitContactTrace application was designed and created by the Data Science team at the [Visiting Nurse Service of New York](https://www.vnsny.org/) during the COVID-19 pandemic in order to support the organization's contact tracing efforts.
 This application may be of value to other agencies providing community-based healthcare or to organizations that have visit-based service delivery models for the purpose of contact tracing of any infectious disease.

-To learn more about VNSNY COVID-19 response please visit [here](https://www.vnsny.org/coronavirus-covid-19/vnsnys-covid-19-response/).
+Learn more about VNSNY's COVID-19 response [here](https://www.vnsny.org/coronavirus-covid-19/vnsnys-covid-19-response/).

 # Run the VisitContactTrace Application

 VisitContactTrace is an R package that requires the installation of the R software.
-For more information about R, please see the [R Project for Statistical Computing]( https://www.r-project.org/).
+For more information about R, visit the [R Project for Statistical Computing](https://www.r-project.org/).
 For unexperienced R users please jump to [Help Getting Started with R](#helpR) for some additional guidance.
-The R commands below should be typed/coppied and pasted into the R Console.
+The R commands below should be typed/copied and pasted into the R Console.

-The Visit Contact Trace application has been built for users to  **upload data manually.**  This application assumes the end user is extracting data from a standard report from the agency's electronic medical record application.
-It should be saved as an *.xlsx or *.csv file and uploaded to the VisitContactTracing application.
-More sophisticated users can adapt the source code to read datasets created from an ETL tool automatically.
-[Plese see more on the data specifications](#dataspec)
+The Visit Contact Trace application has been built for users to  **upload data manually.**  This application assumes the end user is extracting data from a standard report of service encounters from the organization's electronic medical record application.
+The data file should be saved as an *.xlsx or *.csv file and uploaded to the VisitContactTracing application.
+More sophisticated users can adapt the source code to read datasets created from an ETL tool or incorporate into a data workflow.
+[More on the data specifications](#dataspec)

 ## VisitContactTrace R package installation